dbsymbiosis/TestStripDX/README.md

 ![3c7df9efa8480c71d55df8defe897db](https://user-images.githubusercontent.com/99760789/156899115-35268c08-938d-4c40-8d95-a781382dfe52.png)<br />
 Note: The showing labels are not related to the actual reagents, but the showing labels are exact same for each images.
 So, we correct this in .m file.
 We will retrain the model to try to correct this error.<br />
 Measure RGB values.<br />
+The last step is to run the TeststripsDX file in Jupyter Note.
+Then, it will create an excel file.
+Please check the TeststripsDX, dataset and the result.xlsx for details.